jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 ## Step 2: Code overview
 The example directory already contains a full service skeleton and a Docker container to wrap the service in.
-For now, have a look at `app/wait_a_while.py`.
-In this tutorial, this script is a placeholder for a long-running complex calculation.
+For now, have a look at `app/wait_a_while.py`, which is our placeholder for a long-running complex calculation.
 The script expects three input parameters when executed: the number of seconds to wait, the path to a statusfile, and the path to a results file.
-In that respect, this script is not different from a long-running software package: Consider the first argument as an input to a complex calculation, while the status file is like a calculation log file.
-The results file, finally, is where the "calculation's" results shall be stored.
+In that respect, this script is not different from many "real" software
+packages: It expects user input (how many seconds to wait), it will create log files (the status file) during execution and results once done (the results file).

 The main part of the pre-implemented webservice skeleton is `app/Waiter.py`.
 Open that file in a text editor and have a quick look around.
 You will see an